varvet/serenade.js/README.md

 * Absolutely no dependencies, everything works without jQuery
 * No need to inherit from base classes anywhere (though you can if you want)

+## Important Note!

+This is an ongoing, pre-alpha project.
+This README was written first, and describes how this framework is intended to work and may not reflect how it actually works right now.
+Please do not assume that this project is ready for production use, it may eventually be, but it is not right now.

+Currently, versions of Internet Explorer below IE9 are not supported.
+In the future, IE7+ will be supported.
+Support for IE6 is not planned.

 ## Architecture

 In Monkey.js you define templates and render them, handing in a controller and